top of page

 Competent Person Defined

 Per AS/NZS 1891.4:2025, this is a trained pro with qualifications or experience to spot defects, reject dodgy gear, and keep records.
-Think our Safety Heights & Rescue courses equipping tower techs for this.
+Think our Safety Heights & Rescue courses are equipping tower techs for this.

 Recertification Essentials